 Tell students that the register is maintained by all warehouses and stores i.e. central and provincial warehouses, district stores, family welfare center stores and RHS-A centers.
-The Stock Register is used to form stock transactions at a specific level.
-It forms the information from where the shipments are received and to where they are going along with the names of consignee.
+The Stock where the shipments are received and to where they are going along with the names of consignee.
 The storekeepers can thus refer back to it in case of any discrepancies.
 The form also contains the signature and remarks of the person receiving or issuing the contraceptives.
-The Balance column (7) indicates the balance brought forward from the previous register and the result of regular entries thereafter.
-Tell students that if they wish they may refer to this and other PWD forms in in their Student Workbook in the page titled 'Population Welfare Department LMIS' forms.
-The stock register is shown along with a brief introduction to it.
+The result of regular entries thereafter.
+Tell students that if they wish they may refer to this and other PWD forms in in their Student Workbook in the page titled 'Population Welfare Department